You don’t have to outrun the bear. You only have to outrun the other campers.

 Pick a day you’ll remember (your birthday works well).
 Once a year, on that day, run this drill:

 Before the drill.
-Find a computer you’ve never signed in on before: a friend’s laptop, a work machine you’ve never used for personal accounts, or a spare device that’s been factory-reset.
-Use a Chrome Guest Profile (File โ†’ New Guest Window), not Incognito.
-The reason is that Guest Profile disables browser extensions entirely โ€” which is exactly what you want on a machine you don’t control, because a hostile extension in the host’s normal profile could keylog everything you type into 1Password.
+Use a computer you’ve never signed in on before, so the drill genuinely tests a cold device โ€” but choose it carefully, because you’re about to type your Secret Key and master passphrase into it.
+Best is a spare personal device that’s been factory-reset; a friend’s personal laptop is an acceptable fallback.
+Don’t use a managed work computer โ€” the same endpoint software that surfaces your activity to IT (the reason Tier 4 says keep personal accounts off work machines) can capture both secrets, and unlike a password those are painful to rotate.
+Whatever the machine, use a Chrome Guest Profile (File โ†’ New Guest Window) or a fresh Firefox profile, not plain Incognito: a guest profile disables browser extensions entirely, so a hostile extension in the host’s normal profile can’t keylog everything you type into 1Password.
+(That stops extension-level snooping, not OS-level malware โ€” another reason a reset personal device beats a borrowed one.)
 You’ll sign into 1Password via its web interface at my.1password.com, not the desktop app.
 Have your Home Kit physically with you.
 Leave the Break-Glass envelope sealed (unless you’ve actually forgotten your passphrase, in which case this drill just became real).

 The script: